Exploring data activation: What it is and how to use it

 A guide to data activation

 There are many different data activation workflows and various ways you can set up the different workflows.
-In this guide, I’ll cover the different methods you can use and when to use them.
+In this section, I’ll cover the different methods you can use and when to use them.

 Activating first-party data from websites, apps, and server-side systems